Gauge Fixing in the Maxwell Like Gravitational Theory in Minkowski Spacetime and in the Equivalent Lorentzian Spacetime: Conclusions

 \section{Conclusions}

 We showed that if gravitation is to be described by a massive graviton field living in Minkowski spacetime which is represented by a symmetric tensor field\textbf{ }$\mathbf{h}$ carrying the representations of spin \textit{two} and \textit{zero} of the Lorentz group and thus satisfying the gauge condition given by Eq.(\ref{RESTRICTION}) then the \textit{effective} Lorentzian spacetime structure that represents the gravitational field (under the ansatz given by Eq.(\ref{def g})) of a given energy-momentum distribution is such that the field $ \slg $ solving the effective Einstein-Hilbert equation (with cosmological constant)---as it is the case in GR--- does \textit{not} need to satisfy a priory any fixed gauge.
-We showed moreover that the Logunov gauge condition $\mathring{D}_{\gamma}\left( \sqrt{-\det(g_{\mu\nu})}g^{\gamma\kappa}\right) =0$ ( which in his theory is indeed a postulate) does not hold\ in general in our theory without ad hoc hypothesis.
-If such a gauge is postulated it implies that the allowed coordinate functions to the ones satisfying Eq.(\ref{B10''}).
-Moreover, we proved that the imposition of the Lorenz type gauge gauge $\underset{ \sslg }{\delta}\theta^{\kappa}=0=$ $\underset{\eta}{\delta}\mathfrak{g}^{\kappa}$ to the dynamic gravitational fields amounts to exclude the graviton energy density from the energy-momentum\ conservation law.
+We showed moreover that the Logunov gauge condition $\mathring{D}_{\gamma}\left( \sqrt{-\det \slg }g^{\gamma\kappa}\right) =0$ ( which in his theory is indeed a postulate) does not hold\ in general in our theory without ad hoc hypothesis.
+If such a gauge is postulated it implies that the allowed coordinate functions to be the ones satisfying Eq.(\ref{B10''}), i.e., the theory is not covariant.
+Moreover, we proved that the imposition of the Lorenz type gauge gauge $\underset{\mathtt{g}}{\delta}\mathfrak{g}^{\kappa}=0$ to the dynamic gravitational fields amounts to exclude the graviton energy density from the energy-momentum\ conservation law, something that \textit{eventually} may shed some light on the problem of the dark energy.